vardhan341/api-docs/rest-api/crm/crmboardcolumn.md

-﻿{% api-method method="get" host="https://spaces.nexudus.com/api" path="/content/subscribergroups" %}
+﻿{% api-method method="get" host="https://spaces.nexudus.com/api" path="/crm/crmboardcolumns" %}
 {% api-method-summary %}
 Find
 {% endapi-method-summary %}

 {% api-method-description %}
-This endpoint allows you to GET a list of subscribergroups based on one or more filter querystring parameters.
+This endpoint allows you to GET a list of crmboardcolumns based on one or more filter querystring parameters.
 {% endapi-method-description %}

 {% api-method-spec %}